Fuel system modification (FSM) for paramotors with diaphragm carburetors

 Pilots flying at all altitudes and in all conditions will benefit from the FSM.
 Nonetheless, high altitude operation will still require adjustments of the carburetor jetting.
 Cold temperature operation (near or below freezing) require cold weather modifications i.e., increasing the high speed jet size and/or installing a preheat system.

-Because of decreased main jet settings, midrange performance modifications are unnecessary, the most important benefit of the FSM.
+Because of decreased main jet settings, midrange performance modifications are unnecessary, an important benefit of the FSM.

 Note: If ethanol fuels are used, pilots must allow for more frequent maintenance of the FSM system.
 Ethanol, a powerful solvent, tears up all flexible fuel system parts including the VLCP regulators and fuel lines.
 If at all possible, *avoid* ethanol fuels!
 Gasoline in some parts of the world also has corrosive additives to prevent mildew and other weird problems often found in the tropics.
 These additives increase the routine maintenance of the FSM.